andycranston/ipv4grep/README.md

 under these directories is dynamic.
 Also trying to read from some of these files will cause the `ipv4grep` command to hang/block on the read operation.

-If you do not want this to happen then delete these lines:
+If you want files that begin `/sys/` and `/proc/` to be searched then delete these lines:

 ```
 if (stringbegins(line, "/sys/")) {